Wilson Loops and Wormholes

-This geometry has finite renormalised volume in the pinching limit\footnote{The same argument also applies to $T^2 \times I$ wormholes where both boundaries are large and of the same size.
-In this case one has to add counterterms and perform holographic renormalisation on both boundaries in order to compute the renormalised on-shell action.} and does not describe sub-threshold states according to the argument above.
+Such a geometry has finite renormalised volume in the pinching limit\footnote{The same argument also applies to $T^2 \times I$ wormholes where both boundaries are large and of the same size.
+An issue with the $T^2$ boundary wormholes (but not with the higher genus ones), is that they are not saddles of pure gravity alone, and one needs to add some additional background field to support them, or introduce appropriate defects in the bulk.
+Given such a construction, one would have to add counterterms and perform holographic renormalisation on both boundaries in order to compute their renormalised on-shell action and volume.} and does not describe sub-threshold states according to the argument above.

 There is an analogous statement, from a slightly different perspective that emphasizes the competition between factorised and non-factorised geometries (wormholes).
 If there is a system admitting a Euclidean wormhole saddle, we expect this saddle to possibly compete with a product of factorised saddles (if we can consistently impose the same set of boundary conditions for the fields on the corresponding disconnected boundaries for both types of solutions).
 We shall call the last type of single boundary saddles ``\emph{IR capped saddles}'', since they smoothly close/cap off in the IR.